efabless/openlane2/docs/source/getting_started/newcomers/index.md

   3. Max fanout violations
   4. Unconstrained paths
   5. Unannotated and partially annotated nets
-  6. Checks the `SDC` for combinationals loops, register/latch with multiple clocks or no clocks, ports missing input delay and generated clocks
+  6. Checks the `SDC` for combinational loops, register/latch with multiple clocks or no clocks, ports missing input delay, and generated clocks
   7. Worst setup or hold violating path

 ---